Louis J. Muglia, MD, PhD

 Assists the VP of Finance in managing the investment portfolio and treasury responsibilities; assists the program staff in non-profit compliance issues and grant disbursement planning; manages the accounting function including coordinating an annual external audit, budgeting, cash flow analysis, and taxes

-Oversees the external communication strategy for BWF and the N.C.
-Science, Mathematics, and Technology Education Center.
+Oversees the external communication strategy for BWF and manages the Science Communication portfolio.
 He also serves as the secretary for the Board of Directors.

 Assists BWF’s Senior Asset and Accounting Manager and the Vice President of Finance.